How smart data helps landscapers define plant needs for healthy urban green spaces.

 Soil moisture readings, from different project zones, go from red-orange-green according to the soil situation.
 In addition, ConnectedGreen is responsible for labeling the probes together with their determined location to facilitate client’s experience.

-As a landscaping health advisor, Voogt explained the Dutch rules for in the green management market where the project leader is the one who usually pays for tree losses (due to wetness or dryness).
-Due to this fact, landscapers have to be precautious in order to avoid financial risks.
+As a landscaping health advisor, Schaap explained the Dutch rules for in the green management market where the project leader is the one who usually pays for tree losses (due to wetness or dryness).
+Due to this fact, landscapers have to be precautious to avoid financial risks.
 He explains, “Sensoterra probes saved me a lot of money in these terms, together with more clients.”

 As one of the world’s greenest cities, Amsterdam is well within in the ranking of the 10 most eco-friendly cities around the world.
 Heavily investing in sustainability measurements, Amsterdam’s municipality aims to achieve even better results: healthy urban green spaces and planting more trees.
 ConnectedGreen and Sensoterra have established a partnership to better measure soil moisture around the city of Amsterdam, plus several other municipalities around the Netherlands.